Food cravings are something that most of us experience at some point in our lives.

 - Yin/yang imbalance – all foods are considered to have either expansive qualities (yin) or contractive qualities (yang).
 Everything in life has a balance and our bodies are no different.
 Often, when we eat foods that are one extreme of yin (e.g. sweet food), we will crave foods at the other extreme of yang (salty food) to balance us out.

 - Mineral deficiencies – the body will crave certain foods that contain the minerals it lacks.
 Below you will find specific mineral deficiencies and their cravings and what foods you can eat instead to have a healthier alternative.

 - Hormonal imbalance– cravings occur during certain times for women such as menstruation, pregnancy, or menopause.
-This is due to certain fluctuations in the hormones like drop in estrogen and progesterone.
-Imbalance in neurotransmitters like serotonin, dopamine and GABA can also be big contributors.
+This is due to certain fluctuations in the hormones like a drop in estrogen and progesterone.
+Imbalance in neurotransmitters like serotonin, dopamine, and GABA can also be big contributors.

 Let’s dive deeper into the 7 common cravings